gautemo/Gaute-Meek-Olsen/src/dev-blog/script-in-vue.md

 Templates should only be responsible for mapping the state to the UI.
 Avoid placing tags with side-effects in your templates, such as script, as they will not be parsed.
 :::

-This is an easy fix, despite googling internet might send you down a harder path.
-Just add type=”application/javascript” to your script tag.
+This is an easy fix, despite that googling the internet might send you down a harder path.
+Just add `type="application/javascript"` to your script tag.
 Fixed.

 ```vue
 <template>